Library

 Simon Willison

-One of the most honest, hands-on running commentaries on what LLMs can and cannot do.
+One of the most practical, hands-on running commentaries on what LLMs can and cannot do.
 Excellent grounding for the AI module mental model.

 AI